 The group host a number of Fairtrade events, donate Fairtrade footballs to local schools, groups and clubs and run a number of campaigns throughout the year.

-If you would like to get involved, please contact our Community Development Officer; email@example.com / (01446) 704925.
-Alternatively, click here to view a list of meeting dates and pop along to the next meeting.
+If you would like to get involved, please contact our Community Development Officer; firstname.lastname@example.org / (01446) 704925.
+Alternatively, contact us for a list of meeting dates and pop along to the next meeting.